BerkeleyHCI/PolymorphicBlocks/getting-started.md

 >
 > Port arrays behave differently when viewed externally (as we're doing here) and internally (for library builders).
 > Internal usage of port arrays will be covered later in the library building section.

-> Port arrays are a recent feature and are not supported yet with graphical operations in the IDE.
-> This can only be done by writing textual HDL... for now.

 Recompiling in the IDE yields this block diagram:
 ![Fully connected block diagram](docs/ide/ide_blinky_connect.png)